Deterministic Sort-Free Candidate Pruning for Scalable MIMO Box Decoding

-While \textit{Metric 1} identifies only the candidates with the maximum and minimum PED values within a box cluster, additional rules are required to determine the relative ordering of all candidates based on their PEDs.
-Extending the logic used in \eqref{PEDdiff21}, the PED differences between \(\hat{s}_{i,3}\) and \(\hat{s}_{i,2}\), as well as between \(\hat{s}_{i,4}\) and \(\hat{s}_{i,1}\), lead to the following comparison rules:
+While \textit{Rule~1} identifies only the candidates with the maximum and minimum PED values within a box cluster, additional rules are required to determine the relative ordering of all candidates based on their PEDs.
+Extending the logic used in \eqref{PEDdiff21}, the PED differences between \(\hat{x}_{i}(3)\) and \(\hat{x}_{i}(2)\), as well as between \(\hat{x}_{i}(4)\) and \(\hat{x}_{i}(1)\), lead to the following comparison rules:

-Equations \eqref{PEDdiff21rela}, \eqref{PEDdiff31rela} and \eqref{PEDdiff3241rela} are collectively referred to as the \textit{Metric 2}, which determines the order of candidate nodes within a box cluster of size \( \mathcal{B}=4\).
-For larger box sizes (e.g., \( \mathcal{B}=16, 64 \)), \textit{Metric 2} is typically applied to the four nearest neighboring constellation points around \( a_i \), which is generally sufficient for candidate pruning in most practical systems.
+Equations \eqref{PEDdiff21rela}, \eqref{PEDdiff31rela} and \eqref{PEDdiff3241rela} are collectively referred to as the \textit{Rule~2}, which determines the order in terms of the PED values of candidate nodes within a box cluster of size \( \mathcal{B}=4\).
+For larger box sizes (e.g., \( \mathcal{B}=16, 64 \)), \textit{Rule~2} is typically applied to the four nearest neighboring constellation points around \( a_i \), which is generally sufficient for candidate pruning in most practical systems.